Back to Blog

 For a deeper comparison of LLCs with sole proprietorships, see our sole proprietorship vs LLC guide.

-Once elected, the IRS treats your LLC differently:
+Once the election takes effect, the IRS treats your LLC differently:

 • The business files its own tax return (Form 1120-S)